Skip to main content

 Antonio Tijerino

-After a 35-year career in the high-tech industry, Antonio recently retired from HP, Inc. where he spent almost 26 years.
+After a 35-year career in the high-tech industry, Antonio Tijerino recently retired from HP, Inc. where he spent almost 26 years.

-Antonio moved to Boise in 2002 from the Sacramento area, where he also worked at HP in the Roseville Networks Division lab.
-Antonio’s most recent experience in the cyber-security field was as a member of a small core team working on developing a security analytics service to help large organizations get information about security events and information on their printer fleets.
+Tijerino moved to Boise in 2002 from the Sacramento area, where he also worked at HP in the Roseville Networks Division lab.
+Tijerino’s most recent experience in the cyber-security field was as a member of a small core team working on developing a security analytics service to help large organizations get information about security events and information on their printer fleets.
 He has also worked as a print security advisor performing security risk assessments for large organizations and as a program manager in the same organization.

 Keith Tresh, Cyber Operations and Resilience Instructor

 Keith Tresh is the Chief Information Security Officer for the State of Idaho, Information Technology Services.
-Keith is a retired military and previously a State of California cybersecurity professional.
+Tresh is a retired military and previously a State of California cybersecurity professional.
 He has over 15 years of experience in cybersecurity and over 27 years of experience in information technology.

 Gary Truslow